Kick Out the Jams: Background and release

 The original release had "kick out the jams, Motherfuckers!" printed on the inside album cover, but was soon pulled from stores.
 Two versions were then released, both with censored album covers, with the uncensored audio version sold behind record counters.

 The controversy escalated further when Hudson's department stores refused to carry the album.
 Tensions between the band and the Hudson's chain escalated to the point that the department stores refused to carry any album from the Elektra label after MC5 took out a full-page ad that, according to Danny Fields, "was just a picture of Rob Tyner, and all it said was 'Fuck Hudson's.'
 And it had the Elektra logo".
 To end the conflict and to avoid further financial loss, Elektra dropped MC5 from their record label.

-Later the same year, Jefferson Airplane recorded the song "We Can Be Together" for their Volunteers album, a song containing the word "motherfucker".
-Unlike Elektra, RCA Records released the album wholly uncensored.

 Music and lyrics

 The music on Kick Out the Jams has been described as "raw, in-your-face, savage and raging."
 According to Classic Rock Magazine, "it’s a devastating introduction to a band who had so much anger and frustration to get out of their system."

 "Kick out the jams" has been taken to be a slogan of the 1960s ethos of revolution and liberation, an incitement to "kick out" restrictions in various forms.
 To quote MC5 guitarist Wayne Kramer from his interview with Caroline Boucher in Disc & Music Echo magazine on August 8, 1970:

 People said "oh wow, 'kick out the jams' means break down restrictions" etc., and it made good copy, but when we wrote it we didn't have that in mind.
-We first used the phrase when we were the house band at a ballroom in Detroit, and we played there every week with another band from the area. [...]
+We first used the phrase when we were the house band at a ballroom in Detroit, and we played there every week with another band from the area. ...
 We got in the habit, being the sort of punks we are, of screaming at them to get off the stage, to kick out the jams, meaning stop jamming.
 We were saying it all the time and it became a sort of esoteric phrase.
 Now, I think people can get what they like out of it; that's one of the good things about rock and roll.

-The title has also been reinterpreted as an establishment message masquerading as a revolutionary anthem.
-David Bowie sings in the song "Cygnet Committee": "[We] stoned the poor on slogans such as/Wish You Could Hear/Love Is All We Need/Kick Out the Jams/Kick Out Your Mother".